rjoleary/cs444-joos-compiler/docs/report2.md

 occur.

 The reason this is not finished yet is due to challenges we faced writing the functions that resolve names.
-That was due to the fact that we don't have a proper symbol table because the idea did not make much sense in Haskell (as it disallows mutation).
+That was due to the fact that we do not have a proper symbol table because the idea did not make much sense in Haskell (as it disallows mutation).
 Instead, our resolve functions accept the program (a node type which contains all packages) and a scope (or compilation unit where